Skip to application

 • Clickjacking or tabnabbing without sensitive action impact

-• Self-XSS, logout CSRF, or social-engineering-only issues
+• Self-XSS, logout CSRF, or social-engineering-only findings

 Submissions we do not review #